Soccer-UEFA has contingency plan for London-scheduled Euro 2020 final | Sports-Games

 UEFA has a contingency plan to replace Wembley as host stadium of the Euro 2020 final unless Britain agrees to exempt travelling foreign fans from 10-day quarantine rules, the European soccer governing body said on Friday.

-UEFA has a contingency plan to replace Wembley as host stadium of the Euro 2020 final unless Britain agrees to exempt travelling foreign fans from 10-day quarantine rules, the European soccer governing body said on Friday.
-Tournament organisers have been in negotiations with the UK government since it postponed plans to end COVID-19 restrictions on June 21.
+UEFA has a contingency plan to replace Wembley as host stadium of the Euro 2020 final unless Britain agrees to exempt traveling foreign fans from 10-day quarantine rules, the European soccer governing body said on Friday.
+Tournament organizers have been in negotiations with the UK government since it postponed plans to end COVID-19 restrictions on June 21.

 Wembley will also host two round-of-16 matches with the second one, on June 29th, having a 50% capacity.